 Legalized in 1977, divorce was traditionally highly stigmatized.
 Today, uncontested divorce is relatively simple, and couples can get divorced within 4-8 weeks of announcing intent.
 A couple without children may get divorced by a notary rather than a judge, substantially cutting cost and time.
-As of 2021, about 90 of 1,000 marriages in Brazil ended in divorce, a rather high rate compared to the US (around 14 divorces per 1,000 marriages in the same year).
+As of 2022, about 1.4 of 1,000 marriages in Brazil ended in divorce, a lower than the US (around 2.4 divorces per 1,000 marriages in the same year).